-"Who are you!"
+"Who are you?!"
 Carlos demanded yet again of the intruder who he had, perhaps, imagined as being from another realm.
 Or perhaps not.
-"Who are you!" he demanded in English, then German, then Italian, then Spanish, then French, then finally Basque as he walked with increasing fear-fed determination towards the apparently hungry for something other than a late night snack.
-But the laughter continued, becoming more mocking and condescending with each step he took.
+"Who are you!" he demanded in English, then German, then Italian, then Spanish, then French, then finally Basque as he walked with increasing fear-fed determination towards the apparently hungry for something other than a late night snack stalker.

+The laughter from the bush continued, becoming more mocking and condescending with each step he took.
 "Who are you!"
 Carlos demanded, finally, in English, to the very real visitor to his mountains who stood his ground, even after four warning shots the Basque had fired at his, or her, feet.